Court Martial: Army arraigns over 80 soldiers in Borno – The Sun Nigeria

 The Nigerian Army has arraigned over 80 soldiers at a General Army Court Martial in Maiduguri over various offences.

-Acting General Officer Commanding (GOC), 7 Division Nigerian Army, Maiduguri, Brig Gen Abdul Ibrahim while inaugurating the General Court Martial at Maimalari Cantonement Maiduguri on Thursday, said success of military operations was largely dependent on discipline of troops.
+Acting General Officer Commanding (GOC), 7 Division Nigerian Army, Maiduguri, Brig Gen Abdul Ibrahim while inaugurating the General Court Martial at Maimalari Cantonment Maiduguri, yesterday, said success of military operations was largely dependent on discipline of troops.

 “Acts of cowardice, desertion, unsoldierly behaviour and other forms of undiscipline has no place n any army, more so am army executing war, “ the GOC said.